 CDN caches according to Cache-Control headers from your origin.

-Important!
-Cache-control directives that are not suitable for CDN: no-cache, no-store, private, max-age=0
+Note: Cache-control directives that are not suitable for CDN: no-cache, no-store, private, max-age=0

 Query-String and Set-Cookies options

 CDN caches content with different query-strings and Set-Cookie headers separately by default If you have such content on your website or application, we recommend you to use Ignore Query-String and Ignore Set-Cookies options for the CDN-resource.
 It will help to decrease the number of requests from CDN to the origin server and increase the Cache hit ratio.

 Use the Large Files Delivery Optimization option for the large content caching.
 You may know more about the option from the article.

 If you add any parameters (for example, a unique signature for users) to the URL, but not as a query string (